sonata-project/SonataAdminBundle/Resources/doc/getting_started/creating_an_admin.rst

 Step 1: Create an Admin Class
 -----------------------------

-SonataAdminBundle helps you manage your data using a graphic interface that will let you create, update or search your model instances.
+SonataAdminBundle helps you manage your data using a graphical interface that will let you create, update or search your model instances.
 The bundle relies on Admin classes to know which models will be managed and how these actions will look like.